 We hold as our core purposes the delivery of outstanding prehospital and emergency care, advancement of science through groundbreaking translational and public health research, leadership in innovation and delivery of state-of-the-art education to a diverse group of trainees and communities.

-The Emory Department of Emergency Medicine will be the national and international leader in prehospital and emergency care, known for compassionate patient-centered and family-centered care; distinctive and collaborative scholarly activities that advance the health and educational needs of the communities we serve; outstanding faculty, staff and trainees who embrace diversity and promote interdisciplinary partnerships to advance the public’s health.
+The Emory Department of Emergency Medicine will be the national and international leader in prehospital and emergency care, known for compassionate patient-centered and family-centered care; distinctive and collaborative scholarly activities that advance the health and educational needs of the communities we serve; outstanding faculty, staff and trainees who embrace diversity and inclusion and promote interdisciplinary partnerships to advance the public’s health.